SixArm/macbook-pro-retina-screen-manufacturer/README.md

-# MacBook Pro Retina screen manufacturer and model number
+# MacBook Pro Retina screen manufacturer model

 Run this script on a MacBook Pro that has a Retina screen, and the script shows the manufacturer model number.